JrgVilela/pcf-date-countdown/README.md

 ## 🧠 Author

-Developed with 💻 by Jorge Vilela
+Developed with 💻 by Jorge Vilela.
 Open to contributions, suggestions and Power Platform collabs!